cea-hpc/modules/doc/source/modulefile.rst

  sent to ``stdout`` is spooled to be rendered after the environment changes made by modulefile.

+ When *channelId* equals ``prestdout``, content is rendered as shell command evaluated in current shell environment.
+This content is spooled and rendered prior any other environment changes.

  .. only:: html

     .. versionchanged:: 4.1
        Content sent to ``stdout`` is spooled to apply it after the rendering of the environment changes made by modulefile

+    .. versionchanged:: 5.1
+       Channel ``prestdout`` added to render content prior any other environment changes

 .. mfcmd:: remove-path [options] variable value... [--append-on-unload|--prepend-on-unload value...]